GarrenSouza/GarrenSouza/README.md

 <div align="center">
   <h3> Some of what I've been doing: </h3>
   <p> Design, project management, implementation and life cycle. <br>
-      Research in the leading edge of next-generation video codecs such as VVC and AV1 (got a paper at ISCAS '22 :D) Low-level development of video compression extensions in C/C++ and Python. <br>
+      Research in the leading edge of next-generation video codecs such as VVC and AV1 (got a paper at ISCAS '22 :D) <br>
+      Low-level development of video compression extensions in C/C++ and Python. <br>
       Design of software life cycle processes. <br>
       Working with a talented bunch of people in extending and maintaining the leading software and hardware HFT applications in Brazil. <br>